Mantel, Self lead race for Man Booker fiction prize

 LONDON Six authors are contesting the coveted Man Booker Prize for fiction awarded later on Tuesday, although if bookmakers are to be believed it is a two-horse race between 2009 winner Hilary Mantel and first-time nominee Will Self.

-The fact that Mantel and Self, both British authors, are the most recognisable names on the shortlist this year may help explain their more favourable betting odds for one of English literature's best known prizes.
+The fact that Mantel and Self, both British authors, are the most recognizable names on the shortlist this year may help explain their more favorable betting odds for one of English literature's best known prizes.

 Mantel is nominated for "Bring Up the Bodies", the sequel to her acclaimed "Wolf Hall", which picks up the action in King Henry VIII's court in 1535 at the time of Anne Boleyn's spectacular fall from grace and execution the following year.